anshilina/ds_projects_2022/toxic_comments_classification/README.md

 ## Data description

-In this project, we build a ML model that detect toxic comments.
+In this project, we build a ML model that detects toxic comments.
 Our **goal**: to find the best ML model that classifies comments as positive or negative (toxic).
-We have a dataset with where comments were labeled as toxic or not.
+We have a dataset where comments were labeled as toxic or not.

 Let's build a model with the resulting quality metric *F1* not less than 0.75.